Raag Hindustani

 Music can be a social activity, but it can also be a very spiritual experience.
 Ancient Indians were deeply impressed by the spiritual power of music, and it is out of this that Indian classical music was born.
 So, for those who take it seriously, classical music involves single-minded devotion and lifelong commitment.
 But the thing about music is that you can take it as seriously or as casually as you like.
 It is a rewarding experience, no matter how deep or shallow your involvement.

 Most music has at least three main elements - melody, rhythm and harmony.
-Because of its contemplative, spiritual nature, Indian classical music is a solitary pursuit that focuses mainly on melodic development.
-In performance, rhythm also plays an important role, giving texture, sensuality, and a sense of purpose to melody.
-Harmony in Indian classical music is mainly the result of the tanpura playing a combination of the tonic (sa) and the fifth (pa) or fourth (ma) in a fixed pattern in the background, somewhat like an arpeggiated chord.
+At its core, Indian classical music focuses on melodic development based on ragas.
+Rhythm also plays an important role, giving texture, sensuality, and a sense of purpose to melody.
+Harmony in Indian classical music is mainly the result of the tanpura playing a combination of the tonic (sa) and the fifth (pa) or fourth (ma) in a fixed pattern in the background.
+The tanpura produces a rich and complex set of overtones that harmonize exquisitely with the notes of the raga.
 Harmony in the Western sense, however, is not a part of traditional Indian music, and it is important not to look for it.

 Partho Sarothy (sarod)